Mama Living Abroad

 What are Matzo Balls?

-Matzo balls (Kneadelech in Yiddish) are light and fluffy dumplings made of matzo meal, eggs, oil, water, and seasoning.
+Matzo balls (Kneadelech in Yiddish) are light and fluffy dumplings made of Matzo meal, eggs, oil, water, and seasoning.
 The mixture is then formed into balls and poached.

 Ingredients Overview